 What Results Can I Expect from PRP for Knee Pain?

-Patients who undergo PRP therapy for knee pain can typically expect to experience noticeably less pain and an improved range of motion within a few weeks of their treatment.
+Patients who undergo PRP for knee pain in Boca raton can typically expect to experience noticeably less pain and an improved range of motion within a few weeks of their treatment.
 In some cases, patients may need multiple treatments in order to achieve the desired results.
 Additionally, people should be aware that this type of treatment does not provide immediate relief; it takes time for the platelets to stimulate tissue healing and growth.
 This is why most physicians recommend that patients engage in physical therapy and other forms of exercise following their procedure in order to take full advantage of the effects of the therapy.

 Of course, recovery times may vary greatly per patient.
 It’s crucial that you follow your doctor’s instructions carefully and avoid activities that may cause injury to the affected area until it has fully recovered.